Velocity Merchant Services Logo

 • Update return and refund policies to reflect BNPL rules

 Buy now pay later is most effective when presented as a helpful option, not a sales tactic.
+Responsible BNPL usage helps prevent hidden debt and supports customers in managing both large purchases and everyday spending.

 Is Buy Now Pay Later Right for Your Business?